Doctoral Degree Requirements

 Requirements

-• Maintain an average grade of B (GPA 3.0) for all 72 credit hours (Up to 24 graduate credit hours may be transferred with the approval)
+• Maintain an average grade of B (GPA 3.0) for all 72 credit hours (Up to 24 graduate credit hours may be transferred with approval)

 • Complete courses with no more than one grade below a B-

-• Complete at least one semester-long research rotation
+• Complete at least one research rotation

 • Become integrated with a research group